stuartsierra/lazytest/README.md

           (is (= 0 (- 5 5))
               (= 1 (- 3 2))))))

+Documentation strings for nested specs will be joined together in reports.

-Any spec may have a symbol name, making it a callable function, but only the top-level spec needs a name.
+Any spec may have a symbol name, making it a callable function.
+So, for example:

+    (spec top "This is the top-level spec"
+      (spec one "with one second-level spec"
+        (spec one-a "with a third-level spec"
+          ...))
+      (spec two "and another second-level spec"
+          ...))

+This example creates FOUR functions: top, one, one-a, and two.
+Any one of them can be called as a function, with no arguments, to run the specs it contains.
+So call `(top)` to run all the specs, or `(one)` to run just those specs inside `(spec one ...)`.

 Running Specs, Reporting Results